Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 Combined with AES 256-bit encryption, there’s little reason for concern while browsing.
 It also helps that double encryption and TOR compatibility are available for those with critical safety concerns.

 Also in its favor is the fact that CyberGhost is headquartered in Romania and follows a strict zero logs policy.
 If you’re serious about anonymity and keeping your online time private, then CyberGhost is a decent choice.

 However, it is best to keep in mind that CyberGhost did not perform well in data transfer rate tests.
 For a relatively large provider, they put up some pretty abysmal numbers.
 Imagine trying to log on to the Internet every day and being subjected to those kinds of download and upload numbers.
 It would be incredibly frustrating.

 Granted, your experience with CyberGhost may vary, but the company cannot be given a whole-hearted recommendation when there are other VPN providers that deliver so much better speed.
-A good example of such a provider is ExpressVPN.
+A good example of such a provider is NordVPN.
 Check out our review to see the test results yourself.